-The Plan offers two plans of insurance, dental and vision, which can be purchased individually or together.
-They are administered by Southland Benefit Solutions (Southland).
+The Plan offers three types of coverage: dental, vision, and cancer which can be purchased individually or together.
+The benefits are administered by Southland Benefit Solutions (Southland).

 The Plan year begins on January 1 and runs through December 31.

 THE INFORMATION IN THIS BOOKLET IS NOT A SUBSTITUTE FOR THE LAW.
 IF A DIFFERENCE OF INTERPRETATION OCCURS, THE LAW GOVERNS.
 THE LAW MAY CHANGE AT ANY TIME ALTERING INFORMATION IN THIS HANDBOOK.
 THE LOCAL GOVERNMENT HEALTH INSURANCE BOARD RESERVES THE RIGHT TO CHANGE BENEFITS DURING THE PLAN YEAR.